solnurkarim/HTML-to-CSS-autocompletion/README.md

   Defines file types to be searched for classes and ids.
 Default: `html, php`

 - `html-to-css-autocompletion.folderNamesToBeIncluded`
   Defines only specific folder names to be searched.
-Default: `empty string`
+Default: `''`

 - `html-to-css-autocompletion.folderNamesToBeExcluded`
   Defines folder names to be excluded from being searched.
 Default: `node_modules`